trisbee/policies/tickets/en_terms.md

 Conditions and undertakes not to act in breach of the protection of personal data relating to the Buyers.

-**4.1.8.** The Promoter is not entitled to process the Buyer\'s personal data for purposes other than the sale of tickets, proper holding of the Event, possible settlement of a Buyer\'s complaint or exercise of the Promoter\'s legitimate interests.
-In the case of a Buyer\'s express consent, the Promoter is entitled to process the Buyer\'s personal data for the purpose of sending commercial communications and newsletters.
+**4.1.8.** The Promoter is not entitled to process the Buyer's personal data for purposes other than the sale of tickets, proper holding of the Event, possible settlement of a Buyer's complaint or exercise of the Promoter's legitimate interests.
+In the case of a Buyer's express consent, the Promoter is entitled to process the Buyer's personal data for the purpose of sending commercial communications and newsletters.
-For the purposes of sending commercial offers, Trisbee and the Promoter shall not act as joint administrators within the meaning of Article 26 of the GDPR and the processing of the Buyers' personal data shall take place at the Promoter\'s own responsibility.
+For the purposes of sending commercial offers, Trisbee and the Promoter shall not act as joint administrators within the meaning of Article 26 of the GDPR and the processing of the Buyers' personal data shall take place at the Promoter's own responsibility.

 **4.1.9.** Both Trisbee and the Promoter fully respect the Buyers' rights arising from the GDPR:

 - **Right of access to data**

-  - to the extent guaranteed by legislation on personal data protection, the Buyers may request access to their personal data,
-  - information on whether Trisbee or the Promoter works therewith, what specific data they process and how,
+  - to the extent guaranteed by legislation on personal data protection, the Buyers may request access to their personal data - information on whether Trisbee or the Promoter works therewith, what specific data they process and how,

 - **Right of rectification**